Studying for the tests

 Those wishing to obtain their amateur licence can prepare for the exams in several ways.

-Novice courses are normally run by radio clubs or WIA Divisions.
+Novice courses are normally run by radio clubs or WIA central organisations.
 Classes are normally weekly for 1-2 hours.
 A course length of around six months is typical.
 Courses may include regulations, Morse and a practical component.
 Not all clubs run licence classes.

 Another way to study is via the Internet course run by Ron Bertrand VK2DQ's Radio and Elecronics School.
 This is particularly attractive for those unable to attend club courses due to distance or time constraints.
 Students can also subscribe to a mailing list and have any questions answered.